vatine/sressays/knowing-languages.md

 I have written patches for FOSS Go projects, some of which have even been accepted and merged.

-All in all, I am comfortabke with the language.
-I woudl say that I know it, but I am not an expert.
-There are still the occasionaly corner that surprise me.
+All in all, I am comfortable with the language.
+I would say that I know it, but I am not an expert.
+There are still the occasionally corner that surprise me.

 ### Python